chinamike65/hugo-tuolesi/content/book6/book6en.md

 Zha () hum () bay () almost (), after integration, the Guru Three Jewels and the samaya (wisdom deity) that you visualize will be the same.

-After viewing the grain fields, recite the Four Refugees.
+After viewing the grain fields, recite the Four Refuges.

 There are four refuges in Sanskrit, Tibetan, and Chinese.
 Generally speaking, there are four refuges in Sanskrit.

-Recite the Four Refugees.
+Recite the Four Refuges.

 While reciting, visualize the nectar water pouring down from the body of Sakyamuni Buddha.
 From the outside to the inside, the whole body and mind are washed clean by the nectar water, the karma turns into black water, the sickness turns into pus and blood, and the devil turns into a snake. , frogs and other small animals are flushed out of the pores of the body by the nectar water, and all diseases and demons are excreted from the body.

 It is the most extraordinary to contemplate while reciting.
 You can also visualize first and then recite, or you can recite first and then visualize.

-After reciting the Four Refugees, visualize the masters merging into Shakyamuni's body, and the bodhisattvas, Arahants and other monks also merge into Shakyamuni's body along with their teachings.
+After reciting the Four Refuges, visualize the masters merging into Shakyamuni's body, and the bodhisattvas, Arahants and other monks also merge into Shakyamuni's body along with their teachings.

 Then, the Buddha on the head becomes smaller and smaller.
 From the top of the head along the red central vein in the middle of the body, it goes all the way down into the heart.
-Visualize that your heart has become an eight-petal lotus.
-The Buddha sits in the eight-petal lotus, and the eight-petal lotus is gathered , Guru, Buddha, and one's own mind are indistinguishable.
+Visualize that your heart has become an eight-petaled lotus.
+The Buddha sits in the eight-petaled lotus, and the eight-petaled lotus is gathered , Guru, Buddha, and one's own mind are indistinguishable.

 The Buddha lives forever in the heart, that is, the Buddha in the heart, and taking refuge in the Buddha in the heart is the Three Jewels of the Guru.